If I could show you how you could:

-- Frustrated with so much coming at you — you have hardly finished one thing when the next one is already knocking at your door.
+- Are busy.
+There is so much coming at you that you have hardly finished one thing when the next one is already knocking at your door.

-- Feeling the weight of responsibility – there’s a lot hanging on you, and people are looking to you for leadership.
+- Feel the weight of responsibility – there’s a lot hanging on you, and people are looking to you for leadership.

-- Tired of the endless pressure.
+- Are tired of the endless pressure.
 You are tired of everything being urgent.

-- Having thoughts of escaping – sitting on an island beach far away with no cellphone service.
+- Have thoughts of escaping – sitting on an island beach far away with no cellphone service.